10 Frugal Habits That Can Save You Over $500 a Month

 • Cashback and referrals add extra savings on everyday purchases.

-Master Meal Planning: Frugal Habits That Save Money in Your Kitchen
+Master Meal Planning: Save Money in Your Kitchen

 Grabbing lunch out or ordering dinner on a whim adds up.
 Try a weekly meal plan and cook at home to keep more cash in your pocket.
-For additional strategies to stretch your budget, check out our guide on how to start living frugally in 2025.
+For additional strategies to stretch your budget, check out our guide on how to start living frugally.

 Plan Your Weekly Meals